upenn-libraries/alchemy/README.md

 - A collection of pre-packaged, ready-to-run tasks broadly useful to Elements users
-- A simple platform for writing your own scripts and sundry (vs ad hoc scripts), eliminating a lot of boilerplate
+- A simple unified platform for scripts and sundry (vs scattered ad hoc scripts), eliminating a lot of boilerplate
 - A way to do application configuration management (export system state to files)
 - A way to do testing and verification